jcdev92/Portfolio-Backend/README.md

 ## Description

 This is the backend for my portfolio website.
 It is a RESTful API built with Node.js, Express, PostgresSQL and Sequelize.
 JWT authentication.
-It is hosted on [not yet].
+It is hosted on [Link](https://portfolio-backend-j1tl.onrender.com/).

 ## Table of Contents